HitaloM/PyKorone/README.md

 ## Requirements

-- Python 3.6 or higher.
+- Python 3.7 or higher.
 - A [Telegram API Key and API Hash](https://docs.pyrogram.org/intro/setup#api-keys).
 - A [Telegram Bot Token](https://t.me/botfather).
-- A Linux distribution (should also work on Windows but has not been tested correctly).
+- A Linux distribution (should also work on Windows but has not been tested).

 ## Installation